 The Rbase and Ro dBm constants were set based on Cold Sky and radio source radiometer observations taken throughout the mission.
 The gain-related coefficients are based on gain linearity tests where the gain word is stepped through several values while receiving a fixed-amplitude signal from the DSN.
-See Linscott, et al., 2017.
+See the draft of Linscott, et al, 2017 provided in the PDS dataset for full details of the calibration.